 The burden of creating a nonviolent world should not, of course, be placed upon the militarily weaker nations.
 If a nation that is central to the world military system, such as the United States or the Soviet Union, for example, undertook substantial or preferably complete disarmament combined with the establishment of alternative nonviolent international security institutions, this would have a far-reaching impact upon world political, military, economic, social, and cultural development, greater than that of any previous war or revolution.
 Therefore a central research task of nonviolent political science in the field of international politics is to discover how the world's most violence-prone nations can liberate themselves and each other from violence.
-History gives scant hope that this can be accomplished by killing even if the "last capitalist" is killed in the "last capitalist country"-or if the "last communist" is killed in the "last communist country."
+History gives scant hope that this can be accomplished by killing even if the "last capitalist" is killed in the "last communist country."